timhul/ClassicSim/README.md

 Upcoming features and bug fixes that are merged but not yet built and made available as a release:

+* More enchants (all superior versions for physical DPS now available)
 * Felstriker buff duration fixed (duration was missing due to including old .xml-file).
 * For contributors: the .pro file now has relative INCLUDEPATHs; project directory structure no longer forced.
-* For contributors: it is now possible to build on Linux (Ubuntu 18.04).
+* For contributors: it is now possible to build on Linux (Ubuntu 18.04) using the directions in the Wiki.

 # Release notes